aadharna/UntouchableThunder/README.md

 Framework:

-	- Use GVG-AI (generalized video game - ai) to set up levels.
+	- Use GVG-AI (generalized video game - ai) to set up levels and train agents across multiple games.

 POET alters the topology of the levels to instantiate curriculum learning, a complexification system of game-rules that makes the level/environment progressively more complex